andrelandgraf/vercel-experiments/packages/framework/README.md

 - **Node.js** - For file system operations
 - **src/index.html** - Required entry point file

+## Tailwind CSS

+Tailwind v4 is bundled automatically.
+The framework compiles the stylesheet at `packages/ui/styles/globals.css` and outputs `tailwind.css` alongside your built application.
+No Tailwind configuration file is necessary.
+The generated `index.html` is patched to include this stylesheet.

 ## Runtime Router

 The runtime includes a minimal React router for client-side navigation.